gerbless/react-tutorial/README.md

 <div data-reactid=".0">This is my first react component</div>
 ````

 The `data-reactid=.0` attribute is for internal use, React uses it to identify this element as a react component.
-This one must be a readonly attribute to us.
+This one must be a read-only attribute to us.

 ## Thinking in components

 One of main purposes of react is to split HTML into many reusable components.
 So for the next exercise, we will follow this principle.

-We will create an user profile with username kermit and we need this requeriments to accomplish.
+We will create an user profile with username kermit and we need this requirements to accomplish.

 - [x] User Name
 - [x] User Role